mohamedimmu/amazon-clone/README.md

 ## Build Tech Stack:

-- **Webhooks**: Webhooks are a way for web applications to communicate with each other in real time by sending HTTP requests to predefined URLs when specific events occur.
+- **Webhooks**: Webhooks are a way for web applications to communicate with each other in real-time by sending HTTP requests to predefined URLs when specific events occur.

 - **Tailwind CSS**: Tailwind CSS is a utility-first CSS framework that provides a set of ready-to-use utility classes for building user interfaces quickly and efficiently.